thehapax/bitshares.foundation/_workers/2019-02-bitshares-ui.md

 This new worker is restructured and moves a bit away from that for the team in order to enforce a tighter schedule to achieve key aspects of the development.

-**Remark 3**
-This worker proposal will supercede the remaining of 201808-bitshares-ui proposal, any funds left in the old worker will be transferred to the new worker (currently ~13k bitUSD) to cover outstanding bounties.

 # Bounties

 Issues that are in scope (see subsection below)